Adrián Martínez (baseball): Oakland Athletics

 On April 3, 2022, the Padres traded Martínez, along with Euribiel Angeles, to the Oakland Athletics for Sean Manaea.
 He opened the 2022 season with the Las Vegas Aviators.
 On May 10, he was promoted to the active roster to make his MLB debut.
 He made his MLB debut that day, earning his first career victory with 5.1 shutout innings against the Detroit Tigers.

 Martínez was optioned to Triple-A Las Vegas to begin the 2023 season.
 He made 22 appearances for Oakland in 2023, posting a 4.75 ERA with 47 strikeouts across 55.0 innings pitched.

 During spring training in 2024, Martínez surrendered four runs in 1 1/3 innings, and was optioned to Triple–A Las Vegas to begin the season as a result.
 On March 31, 2024, he was designated for assignment following the waiver claim of Tyler Nevin.
 Martínez cleared waivers and was sent outright to Las Vegas on April 3.
 He was released by the Athletics organization on July 29.

+Dorados de Chihuahua

+On July 1, 2026, following two years of inactivity Martínez signed with the Dorados de Chihuahua of the Mexican League.